Equality of opportunities

 • assessing public access to information and services we provide

 We have in place necessary resources such as people, time and money, to make sure:

 • we can comply with our statutory duties

 • we implement the equality scheme effectively, and on time

 You can read a summary of our equality scheme.

 How to get copies of our equality scheme

-To read our equality scheme in full, you can ask for a print or email copy or an accessible format such as Braille, audio, large print, Easy Read or other languages.
+You can ask for the publication in print, as an email copy, in an accessible format such as Braille, audio, large print, Easy Read or in other languages.

-To ask for a copy of our Equality Scheme or Equality and Diversity Framework contact the Equality and Diversity officer by email firstname.lastname@example.org
+To ask for a copy of our Equality Scheme or Equality Action Plan, contact the Equality and Diversity Unit by email: firstname.lastname@example.org